Priscille-LR/PriscilleLouisRose_12_021121/README.md

 - Install the dependencies with `npm install`
 - Run the app with `npm start`

+# Configuration
+- To use the API, go to `src/Service/Dependencies` and change `new MockedData()` to `DataFromAPI()`
+- To switch between the two user profiles available (12 or 18), go to `package.json` and modify the environment variable - it's set to 12 by default.

 # Documents

 Find the app mock-up on [Figma](https://www.figma.com/file/BMomGVZqLZb811mDMShpLu/UI-design-Sportify-FR?node-id=1%3A2)